APIDevTools/swagger-express-middleware/docs/middleware/CORS.md

 | Header Name                        | Value Assigned
 |:-----------------------------------|:-----------------
 | `Access-Control-Allow-Origin`      | If the HTTP request includes an `Origin` header, then that value is echoed back; otherwise, a wildcard (`*`) is sent.
-| `Access-Control-Allow-Methods`     | If the HTTP request matches a path in your Swagger API, then the methods defined for that path are returned.
+| `Access-Control-Allow-Methods`     | If the HTTP request matches a path in your OpenAPI definition, then the methods defined for that path are returned.
 If the request _doesn't_ match a Swagger path, then the `Access-Control-Request-Method` header is echoed back.
 If that header is not set, then _all_ HTTP methods are sent.
 | `Access-Control-Allow-Headers`     | If the HTTP request includes an `Access-Control-Request-Headers` header, then that value is echoed back; otherwise, an empty value is returned.
 | `Access-Control-Allow-Max-Age`     | This header is always set to zero, which means CORS preflight requests will not be cached.
 This is especially useful for development/debugging, but you may want to set it to a higher value for production.
 | `Access-Control-Allow-Credentials` | If the `Access-Control-Allow-Origin` is a wildcard (`*`), then `false` is sent; otherwise, `true` is sent.<br><br>**NOTE:** This behavior is required by the CORS spec.
 Wildcarded origins cannot allow credentials.